 One of the bonuses of being a freelancer is the variety of projects that flow through my studio.
 My clients have a wide range of needs in both design and illustration.
 I do enjoy venturing into other artistic styles now and then when the project calls for it.
 Below are a few assignments, where I had the opportunity to explore my craft and range.

-Collectors have gone digital.
-With Quidd, trading cards are no longer confined to shoe boxes under the bed.
-Now they are conveniently stashed on phones, ready to be pulled up and traded from any spot with internet connection.
-Quidd launched their trading app May 2016.
-The start-up creates digital trading cards, stickers, and 3-D Pop! figures for fan bases of shows such as Star Trek, Bob’s Burgers, and Breaking Bad to name a few.
+Trading cards have gone digital.
+With apps like Quidd, they are no longer confined to shoe boxes under the bed.
+Now they exist on phones, ready to be pulled up and traded from any spot with internet connection.

 Tronvig Group is among the top branding agencies in New York City.
 The firm specializes in serving nonprofit organizations, including Pen America and the National Museum of Women in the Arts.
 I was thrilled to work on their library campaign, which ran during 2018’s ALA Annual Conference.
 The campaign message: Libraries must change perceptions to survive.
 My assignment was to illustrate and design a series of digital ads of various dimensions—static and animated—to convey this message.
 We wanted the graphics to appeal to the literary minded.
 Below is a gallery of the still ads, followed by a sequence for one of the animations.